warpstreamlabs/bento/website/docs/components/processors/awk.md

 ### `codec`

 A [codec](#codecs) defines how messages should be inserted into the AWK program as variables.
-The codec does not change which [custom Benthos functions](#awk-functions) are available.
+The codec does not change which [custom Bento functions](#awk-functions) are available.
 The `text` codec is the closest to a typical AWK use case.

 Type: `string`